Published on

 Final Note: Due to this disaster situation, hospitals are likely going to be overwhelmed and may simply be unable to accommodate your hearing loss.
 The staff is navigating a highly stressful situation & even simple requests have become much more difficult and complicated for them, be kind and patient but remain persistent to ensure your needs are met.
 Preparing yourself ahead a time ensures you have as many resources as possible to get through your stay.

 Our goal in providing this resource is to keep you informed and you (and your hearing devices) safe.
 Please feel free to share this with family, friends, neighbors, and healthcare providers you think may need this information right now.
-If you found this information helpful, please subscribe to stay informed and visit our Navigating COVID-19 with Hearing Loss Resource Guide for additional resources.

 Stay well,